-In Black Flyyy, six short films and videos by artists including Sophia Nahli Allison, Bree Newsome Bass, and Charles Burnett explore self-revelation, craft, legacy, and ancestral knowledge(s) in ways that center Black narratives and challenge white cultural hegemony.
-These dreamlike meditations consider cultural traditions of and from the African Diaspora related to the meaning of the word fly, focusing on style and originality and making reference to stories of human flight or return to homelands.
-From stories that undermine stereotypes of Black abjection to Afrofuturist provocations that reimagine memory, these works engage themes of movement, imagination, transcendence, spirituality, and the supernatural.
+These six short films and videos explore self-revelation, craft, legacy, and ancestral knowledge(s) in ways that center Black narratives and challenge white cultural hegemony.
+Their dreamlike meditations consider cultural traditions of and from the African Diaspora related to the meaning of the word fly, making reference to stories of human flight, the return to homelands, and travel to longed-for realms.
+From narratives that undermine stereotypes of Black abjection to Afrofuturist provocations that reimagine memory, these works engage themes of movement, transcendence, spirituality, style, originality, and the supernatural.

 Former Andrew W. Mellon Curatorial Fellow